Discover Career Opportunities

 To keep pace with this fast-changing world and steadily grow in your career, you must be aware of how industries are keeping up with innovation.Click To Tweet

 The needed skills include but are not limited to computer-aided manufacturing, understanding industrial control software and connected equipment, understanding and working with robots and automated equipment, monitoring and controlling automated processes, system design, process twin development, teaming, and data analytics.
-In a nutshell, these not only involve technological and analytical skills but also the ability to intelligently optimize business processes.
-To stay competitive, companies will need both computer-savvy factory workers and expert managers for complex global supply chains.
+In a nutshell, these involve technological and analytical skills and the ability to optimize business processes intelligently.
+Companies will need computer-savvy factory workers and expert managers for complex global supply chains to stay competitive.

 Manufacturing Professions in the Age of Technology

-Engineers will continue to design, develop, test, and maintain manufacturing equipment, as well as innovative new products.
-They often specialize in different parts of the process that are all equally important, such as managing electrical systems of manufacturing equipment, developing chemical manufacturing processes, or designing the manufacturing process for innovative new products such as biotech.
+Engineers will continue to design, develop, test, and maintain manufacturing equipment and innovative new products.
+They often specialize in different parts of the process that are equally important, such as managing electrical systems of manufacturing equipment, developing chemical manufacturing processes, or designing the manufacturing process for innovative new products such as biotech.
 These engineers also design systems and products using computer software.

 Operations research analysts use data and analytics to improve the efficiency and effectiveness of manufacturing processes and help manufacturing companies reduce costs and make better decisions.
-Supply chain managers streamline complex production processes from sourcing raw materials to ensuring that the final products reach customers safely.
-Chief productivity officers ensure that manufacturing companies remain efficient, quality-compliant, and organized with the use of data analysis and leadership skills.
+Supply chain managers streamline complex production processes, from sourcing raw materials to ensuring the final products reach customers safely.
+Chief productivity officers use data analysis and leadership skills to ensure manufacturing companies remain efficient, quality-compliant, and organized.
 All these professionals are essential to the manufacturing process as they keep up with the pace of innovation.

 Exciting New Frontiers